 - Disseminating information that is research and experience-based

-In the remaining years of the Foundation, all of our activities and investments will be integrated and coordinated in furtherance of our mission.
-Specifically, we will help caring adults support infants and toddlers who are deaf or hard of hearing to have the same listening, spoken language and literacy opportunities as their hearing peers.
-We will do so by supporting programs and projects that raise awareness of and increase access to education, resources, hearing technology and coordinated services.
+We focus on helping caring adults support infants and toddlers who are deaf or hard of hearing to have the same listening, spoken language and literacy opportunities as their hearing peers.
+We do so by supporting programs and projects that raise awareness of and increase access to education, resources, hearing technology and coordinated services.
+All of our activities and investments are coordinated to carry out our work effectively and efficiently.

-- Invest in coordinated pediatric audiology and LSL intervention for families of infants and toddlers with a focus on cost-effective delivery models;
+- Investing in coordinated pediatric audiology and LSL intervention for families of infants and toddlers with a focus on cost-effective delivery models;

-- Support exploration and development of projects to reduce barriers for families in accessing critical audiological services (including early diagnosis, hearing technology and tele-audiology); and
+- Supporting exploration and development of projects to reduce barriers for families in accessing critical audiological services (including early diagnosis, hearing technology and tele-audiology); and

-- Cultivate and support research related to our strategy and goals.
+- Cultivating and supporting research related to our work.